shopware/frontends/apps/docs/src/getting-started/templates/demo-store-template.md

 <PageRef target="blank" title="Run on Stackblitz" page="https://stackblitz.com/github/shopware/frontends/tree/main/templates/vue-demo-store" sub="Open the Demo Store Template with our browser IDE in a new window" :icon="stackblitzIcon" />

-Alternatively, set up the blank template manually by running the following commands in a new directory:
+Alternatively, set up the vue-demo-store template manually by running the following commands in a new directory:

 ```bash
 npx tiged shopware/frontends/templates/vue-demo-store demo-store && cd demo-store